Skip to main content

 Required Documents

-• Tax identification number of the estate or trust (if applicable)
+• Tax identification number of the estate or trust (when an estate or trust is the beneficiary)

 • Inheritance tax waiver (required by certain states)